bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 * Remove domino from board
     * Needs missing domino svg

-# Maximum puzzle utils
-* Option for standard or extended set
 # Puzzle types
 * Switch up number of dominoes on board
-* Switch up standard and extended set
 * Play a regular hand
     * With each guaranteed to build two chords
 * Figure out missing domino
     * Needs missing domino svg
 * Choose piece to maximize points

-* Standard and extended set